 Blends of biodiesel in heating oil are designated in percentages.
 For example, a 5% blend of biodiesel is defined as B5.
 B10 refers to a 10% blend, while B20 is a 20% blend.
 The National Biodiesel Board has trademarked the term Bioheat® which includes the following categories: Bioheat® - blends up to 5%; Bioheat® Plus - blends 6-20%; Bioheat® Super Plus - blends 21-100%.

-The environmental benefits of biodiesel (Bioheat®) are significant.
-First, depending on the blend level, biodiesel lowers the carbon content of heating oil.
-Secondly, biodiesel is made from renewable, organic sources such as the oil from soy beans and used cooking oils.
-And research conducted by leading authorities such as the U.S. Environmental Protection Agency, the U.S. Department of Agriculture and the California Air Resource Board indicates that biodiesel/Bioheat® reduces Greenhouse Gas emissions (sulfur oxide, nitrogen oxide and carbon dioxide) from 50% to 86% compared to traditional heating oil or diesel fuel.
+The environmental benefits of biodiesel (Bioheat® fuel) are significant.
+First, blending biodiesel with ULSHO lowers the carbon content of heating oil, and the higher the blend, the greater the reduction in carbon emissions.
+Secondly, biodiesel is made from renewable, organic sources such as the oil from soybeans and used cooking oils.
+And research conducted by leading authorities such as the U.S. Environmental Protection Agency, the U.S. Department of Agriculture and the California Air Resource Board indicates that biodiesel/Bioheat® fuel reduces greenhouse gas emissions (sulfur oxide, nitrogen oxide and carbon dioxide) from 50% to 86% compared to traditional heating oil or diesel fuel.

-Additionally, research conducted by the National Oilheat Research Alliance (NORA) indicates that when ultra-low sulfur heating is blended with biodiesel at 20% (B20), this Bioheat® fuel significantly reduces Greenhouse Gas emissions making Bioheat® cleaner than natural gas.
+Additionally, research conducted by the National Oilheat Research Alliance (NORA) indicates that when ultra-low sulfur heating is blended with biodiesel at 20% (B20), this Bioheat® fuel significantly reduces greenhouse gas emissions making Bioheat® fuel cleaner than natural gas.

-Under the federal government's Renewable Fuel Standard (RFS), which encourages the blending of renewable biodiesel in home heating oil and diesel fuel throughout the United States, heating oil may contain small amounts of biodiesel.
+In New York, every gallon of heating oil contains at least 5% biodiesel.
+Under the federal government's Renewable Fuel Standard (RFS), which encourages the blending of renewable biodiesel in home heating oil and diesel fuel throughout the United States, most heating oil contains some biodiesel.
 (Retailers are encouraged to contact their wholesale suppliers to determine if they are or are not blending biodiesel at any given time.)

 Retail companies that purchase and blend B100 biodiesel into diesel fuel may qualify for the Biodiesel Mixture Excise Tax Credit a.k.a. the Blenders Tax Credit or BTC.
 This credit provides a tax incentive of $1.00 per gallon of pure biodiesel blended with petroleum diesel to produce a mixture containing at least 0.1% diesel fuel.
 For more information, visit: https://afdc.energy.gov/laws/395.

-Bioheat® blends of up to B20 (20%) will slightly lower the BTU (British Thermal Unit) capacity of a gallon of heating oil, but when Bioheat® fuel is comprised of ultra-low sulfur (ULS) heating oil (every gallon of heating oil sold in New York is now ULS) the fuel burns much cleaner and more efficiently.
+Bioheat® fuel blends of up to B20 (20%) will slightly lower the BTU (British Thermal Unit) capacity of a gallon of heating oil, but when Bioheat® fuel is comprised of ultra-low sulfur (ULS) heating oil the fuel burns much cleaner and more efficiently.
 This reduces heating system maintenance and improves energy efficiency.

 "Innovators are at their very heart visionaries who also have determination, dedication, passion and motivation."